 Also included in the program tuition is AEI's Claims Law Update.
 This newsletter, published quarterly, provides articles dealing with timely topics of critical importance to claims professionals.
 Each new issue is available on AEI's website and delivered electronically to current students and AEI designation holders.
-The latest Claims Law Update and the previous edition are made available on our website along with a listing of recent SCLA designation achievers.
+The latest Claims Law Update and the three previous editions are made available on our website.
 Archived editions of the Claims Law Update are made available exclusively to members of the Society of Claim Law Associates.